Pelham, New Hampshire: Transportation

 Pelham has no air or rail transport within the town limits.
 The nearest commercial airport is Manchester–Boston Regional Airport along the border of Londonderry and Manchester.
-The nearest rail service is the Lowell Line of the MBTA Commuter Rail which can be accessed at the Charles A. Gallagher Transit Terminal in Lowell.
+The nearest rail service is the Lowell Line of the MBTA Commuter Rail which can be accessed at the Charles A. Gallagher Transit Terminal in Lowell or at the McGovern Transportation Center in Lawrence.
 The nearest Amtrak station is Haverhill Station in Haverhill, Massachusetts.

 Parks

 Muldoon Park

 The park is located northwest of the center of Pelham at 305 Mammoth Road (NH 128), just north of Nashua Road.
 The park's land area is surrounded by NH 128, two roads that branch off it, and a minor road which intersects NH 111A.

 Muldoon Park offers many short walking trails, four variously sized baseball fields (ranging from t-ball to official), a soccer field, and a play area.
 Most of the trails lead to the park's two ponds, local roads and houses or to Beaver Brook, a small river.
 The town of Pelham completed an 18-hole disc golf course here, stretching over a quarter-mile, in September 2007.

 The Pelham Parks and Recreation department has recently added two non-official sized baseball fields to the southwest corner of the park.

 There is now an 18-hole disc golf course at this park, that includes a spot to hold gatherings.
 Many players from surrounding towns enjoy a round of disc golf set in the woods adjacent to the sport fields.